mtangoo/wxDatabase/README.md

 8. Run (Optional) install command (e.g. `mingw32-make install`) to install the headers and library to prefix.

 ## EXAMPLES
-See the samples folder for demonstration on how to use wxDatabase library.
+See the [samples](samples/) folder for demonstration on how to use wxDatabase library.

+## Building Documentation
+wxDatabase documentation is built with [Doxygen](http://doxygen.org).
+Download the latest version and follow the procedure in the next paragraph to build API documentation.
+You can view documentation on line at [mtangoo.github.io](http://mtangoo.github.io).

+To build documentation, change your directory to docs subdirectory.
+Then Issue `doxygen DoxyFile` command fro terminal/CMD. if successful, it will generate the "html" subdirectory that contains html files for documentation.

+## The wxDatabase Team
+wxDatabase is community driven and have a number of contributors.
+The following list includes only collaborators.
+Once we have a list of contributors, we will have special file for acknowledging them.
+- Stefano Mtangoo (@mtangoo)
+- Andrew (@manyleaves)
+- Patrick Geltinger (@patlkli)

-## LICENSE
+## wxDatabase LICENCE
 wxDatabase Library is released under wxWidgets License.
 If you want to give us credit, point URL to http://hosannahighertech.co.tz but its not mandatory.
 If you have any question that cannot be asked in wxWidgets forum or mailing list or its personal, contact me at support<(a.t)>hosannahighertech.co.tz